adityavkrmdash/netflix-postgres-queries/README.md

 ## Repository Contents

 solutions.sql → Contains SQL queries for all 15 business problems.
-Each query is documented with comments for clarity. netflix_titles.csv → Dataset file (Netflix Movies and TV Shows from Kaggle) used to run and test the queries.
+Each query is documented with comments for clarity.
+netflix_titles.csv → Dataset file (Netflix Movies and TV Shows from Kaggle) used to run and test the queries.
-README.md → Documentation with dataset details, problem statements, and instructions for usage
+README.md → Documentation with dataset details, problem statements, and instructions for usage.